A guide to multiple births and twin pregnancies

 MCMA (monochorionic monoamniotic) (identical) twins share one placenta and both the inner and outer membranes.
 MCMA twins are at a higher risk of cord entanglement which can be life threatening and consequently require regular monitoring.

 All twin pregnancies require careful monitoring and regular reviews to enable any complications to be identified at the earliest opportunity.
-Where complications occur, there may be treatment options, but they may carry risks, and should be discussed before proceeding.
+There may be treatment options where complications occur, but they may carry risks and should be discussed before proceeding.
 If the treatment options are not provided or discussed properly, there could be a claim for compensation for failing to obtain informed consent.

 Claims for compensation involving twin pregnancy are particularly difficult to prove.
 There are very few reported cases involving twin pregnancy.
 The case of IBC v Southend University Hospital NHS Foundation Trust 2017 involved an MCDA twin pregnancy where delivery was negligently delayed at 36 weeks after symptoms of itchy hands and feet were ignored.
 In this case, one twin died and the other suffered brain damage.